Practical work with model architecture in Engee

 To transfer ready-made modules between models (copying subsystems).

-For more information about the classical subsystem.
+_ Learn more about the classical subsystem_

 -